-Also, be sure that you understand the three numbers on a fertilizer label.
+Also, be sure that you understand the three numbers (for example, 10-20-10) on a fertilizer label.
 If you don’t know what I am talking about, check out my article on NPK ratio in fertilizer.

-By now, you know how to tell if your plants have been over fertilized, and what can cause the problem.
+Now you know how to tell if your plants have been over fertilized and what can cause the problem.
 You also have some ideas about how to treat and prevent the problem of over fertilization.

 You might also want to read my article on whether you need fertilizer for your garden (and when to use them).